hariseldon99/hariseldon99.github.io/MediaServer_notes.md

     **Update:** Samsung laptops not supported by NBFC.
 Requires [manual config](https://github.com/hirschmann/nbfc/wiki).
 Looks like quite a schlep.

 3. Look into WAN access via openvpn.
 Don't forward any ports from WAN to LAN (other than bittorrent)

+4. Problems in Organizr: Jellyfin Homepage item not working.
+Calendar not showing any info from radarr/sonarr.